You are currently on Hearing Direct UK

 Diagnosis can be difficult and typically relies on a history of head trauma or external-internal pressure changes.

-Hearing aids are the most appropriate treatment for older people with sensorineural hearing loss.
+Hearing aids are the most effective treatment for managing SHL.
 They can be easily adjusted and tailored to the individual’s pattern of deafness.

 The most basic form of sensorineural hearing loss treatment is salt restriction.
 Periodic use of vestibular suppressants is useful for treating dizziness.
 If medical therapy fails, surgical procedures can be considered.